 - All students must complete an online final exam for certification.
 An active email and reliable Internet access is required

 5. Share your knowledge.

 - During your first year as a volunteer, you will be required to give 50 hours of service on projects and events that deliver basic compost education and information to the local community.

 - Attend Continuing Education courses and monthly meetings alongside experienced Master Composter Volunteers.

 - Report your volunteer hours online for Reappointment.

-When your training is completed, you will receive a certificate and celebrate your completion.
-After your first year and 50 hours of service are completed, you will receive a UC name badge and the Master Composter title.
+When your training is completed, you will receive a certificate and we will celebrate your completion.
+After your first year and 50 hours of service are completed, you will receive a UC name badge and the Master Composter title and a shirt.

 To maintain your active Master Composter volunteer status, you will need to complete at least 25 hours of volunteer time and 12 hours of continuing education per year thereafter.